Greek Timed Text Style Guide

-- Punctuation: only question marks and exclamation marks preceded by a space should be used at the end of a line – no commas or periods.
+- Punctuation: only question marks and exclamation marks should be used at the end of a line – no commas or periods.
 Commas can be used within the lyric line, if necessary.

 - Episode titles: do not subtitle episode titles if they do not appear on screen.
 If on-screen, either as part of the principal photography or burned into video, please obtain approved translations from Netflix.

-- Titles of published works, existing movies and TV shows: use official or well-known translations.
-If none are available, please transliterate.
+- Titles of published works, existing movies and TV shows: use official or well-known translations or transliterations.
+If none are available, please leave in the original language.

 - Dialogue must never be censored.
 Expletives should be rendered as faithfully as possible.